JIAXINGUY/aaronstevenwhite.github.io/presentations.md

 # Upcoming presentations

+Govindarajan, V.S., B. Van Durme, & **A.S.
+White**.
+2020.
+Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements.
+To be presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.

+Moon, E. & **A.S.
+White**.
+2019.
+The source of nonfinite temporal interpretation.
+To be presented at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.

+**White, A.S.** 2019.
+Universal Decompositional Semantics.
+Colloquium talk, Center for Language and Speech Processing, Johns Hopkins University, October 2019.

+# Past presentations

 Vashishtha, S., B. Van Durme, & **A.S.
 White**.
 2019.
 Fine-Grained Temporal Relation Extraction.
-To be presented at the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, July 29-31, 2019.
+Talk given at the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, July 29-31, 2019.

-# Past presentations

 Yan, S. & **A.S.
 White**.
 2019.
-[A Framework for Decoding Event-Related Potentials from Text](posters/yan_cmcl2019_poster.pdf).
+[A Framework for Decoding Event-Related Potentials from Text](presentations/posters/yan_cmcl2019_poster.pdf).
 Poster presented at the 9th Workshop on Cognitive Modeling and Computational Linguistics (CMCL 2019), Minneapolis, MN, June 7, 2019.

 **White, A. S.**, R. Rudinger, K. Rawlins, & B. Van Durme.
 2018.
 [Lexicosyntactic Inference in Neural Models](presentations/slides/white_emnlp2018_lexicosyntactic_slides.pdf).
 Talk given at the 2018 Conference on Empirical Methods in Natural Language Processing, Brussels, Belgium, October 31-November 4, 2018.